better-internet/radworks-docs/docs/understanding-radicle/how-radicle-works.md

 An identity can also be extended with additional metadata as needed by the client or interface that's interacting with it.

-When you create a user identity, it's signed with an Ed25519 keypair that ensures only you can change the identity and push changes to the Radicle network on behalf of your peer ID.

-When you create a project, your identity is added as a **delegate** &mdash; more on those in a moment.

 ### Why Radicle starts with identity